Property Tax Protection Program

 Texas property owners should protest annually since Mass appraisal used by appraisal districts includes many errors based on limited resources.
 About 500 appraisers value all 20 million Texas tax parcels; about 40,000 per appraiser.
 Another 1,500 appraisers measure new construction.

 While a gradual climb rather than a sudden spike, property taxes in Hidalgo County have doubled since 2014.
-This has caused property tax protests to follow on a similar trajectory.
-This is a logical reaction from a populace that struggles to keep up with the demands of the Hidalgo County Appraisal District (HCAD).
-After all, the only way to compensate for high taxes and unequal appraisals is to deploy property tax protests.
+This has caused protests to follow on a similar trajectory.
+This is a logical reaction from a populace that struggles to keep up with the demands of the Hidalgo County Appraisal District (HCAD) .
+After all, the only way to compensate for high taxes and unequal appraisals is to deploy tax appeals.

 Total Protests Hidalgo CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.